When available, the Online Course format is included with the hard copy, eBook, or audio book formats!

 The course also describes trauma related to bullying and school violence, community violence, world events (including natural disasters, terrorism and politically motivated violence), and immigration and resettlement, and includes discussions of the Sandy Hook Elementary School shooting and Boston Marathon bombings.
 Trauma-informed care and treatments are detailed, such as psychological first aid, trauma systems therapy, child-parent psychotherapy, trauma-focused cognitive behavioral therapy, play and expressive therapies, and case management.
 This course is intended for social workers, mental health counselors, psychologists, marriage and family therapists, nurses, school personnel, and other healthcare providers working with trauma-exposed youth.
 The course may also be helpful to clinicians working with adult clients whose symptoms stem from childhood trauma.

-New Jersey Social Workers - This course is approved by the Association of Social Work Boards - ASWB NJ CE Course Approval Program Provider #52 Course #498 from 8/12/15 to 8/12/17.
-Social workers will receive the following type and number of credit(s): Clinical SW Practice 4.
+New Jersey Social Workers - This course is approved by the Association of Social Work Boards - ASWB NJ CE Course Approval Program Provider #52 Course #1500 from 8/14/2017 to 8/14/2019.
+Social workers will receive the following type and number of credit(s): Clinical Social Work Practice 4